rust-lang/reference/src/macro-ambiguity.md

 Below are some examples of FIRST and LAST.
-(Note in particular how the special ε element is introduced and eliminated based on the interation between the pieces of the input.)
+(Note in particular how the special ε element is introduced and eliminated based on the interaction between the pieces of the input.)

 Our first example is presented in a tree structure to elaborate on how the analysis of the matcher composes.
 (Some of the simpler subtrees